 I have been camping in the Psalms and Elisabeth Elliot's book Be Still My Soul and have been reminded of some truths I want to share with you that I hope will comfort you if you are in a season of waiting on the Lord.

 All the ways of the Lord are loving and faithful toward those who keep the demands of his covenant.

 Amy Carmichael shared about the above verse – “All does not mean ‘all but these paths we are in now' or ‘nearly all' but perhaps not just this specially difficult painful one.'
 All must mean all.”

-I’m thankful to live in a home where my husband preaches the gospel to me daily in his words and actions.
+I'm thankful to live in a home where my husband preaches the gospel to me daily in his words and actions.
 It reminds me that seemingly the worst thing that ever happened in human history was our Lord Jesus being put to death on a cross and God allowed it.
-But instead it was the best thing that could happen in the history of the world.
-Our Savior dying the death we deserved and securing our salvation in heaven.
+But instead, it was the best thing that could happen in the history of the world.
+Our Savior died the death we deserved, rose again defeating death and secured our salvation in heaven.
 There is no greater love than this.

 When I am reminded of that truth, what do I have to complain about or question?
 Many times we as believers argue over whether a situation in our life is caused or allowed by the Lord.
 Read these wise words from Elisabeth Elliot on this issue:

 “To those of us who are not theologians, does it matter whether a thing is ordained or merely allowed?
 Are events that seem to be out of control caused by God?
 Or does He allow them to occur at the hands of human beings?
 You can spend a lot of time pondering that one and end up pretty much where you started.
 In either case, the purpose remains the same–our sanctification.
 God is in the business of making us walking, breathing examples of the invisible reality of the presence of Christ in us.”